vexide/website/src/content/blog/fall-update-25.md

 - The ability to print this data to the terminal and re-print it if your terminal wasn't open when the program crashed.

 > [!TIP]
 > As a reminder, vexide is designed to [explicitly prevent these kinds of errors from happening](http://localhost:4321/docs/#safety-predictability-and-fault-tolerance) and it should ideally be *impossible* to trigger these using only safe Rust code.
 That being said, if or when you do encounter them, we want to make the problem as easy to diagnose as possible.

+# Other Changes in `vexide` 0.8.0

+## Custom Encoder Support

+## Task-local Storage (TLS)

+## New Addressable LED API

+## Low-level User Program Information

+# `cargo-v5` 0.12.0

+# New Contributors

+> [!THANKS]
+> vexide is a community project maintained for free by open-source contributors.
+We'd like to thank the following new contributors to the project:

+- [fibonacci61](http://github.com/fibonacci61) wrote an initial implementation of our new async Task-local Storage system in vexide's async runtime.
+- [slipperking](http://github.com/slipperking) fixed some bugs in vexide's AI Vision API and helped with documentation.

+Thanks again for your contributions!

 ![colored stars](/blog/stars.svg)